Looking for an animal loving sitter in lovely rural Northumberland

 Responsibilities & Pets

 The key responsibility is to take the very best of care of our pets, both small and large.
-We have 1 dog who is very much part of our family.
-Basil is a 9 year old rescued medium sized staffie/lurcher/german shepherd mix.
+We have 2 dogs.
+Basil is a 9 year old rescued medium sized staffie/lurcher/german shepherd mix with a very happy and friendly nature, who loves people.
 He really likes to sleep on the bed with us, and whilst I know this is not to everyone’s taste it would be perfect if someone was happy with that, especially as he will be missing us.
-Although Basil is super friendly and always brilliant with my visiting niece and nephew, there are just the two of us here so he is not used to living with children.
-Therefore for our peace of mind we would prefer that children are not here.
-We don’t leave him alone for more than 4 hours at a time so please be aware this is the longest you could leave the property unattended at a time, though it is possible to prearrange for a friend of ours to come and "babysit" if you wanted a day or two out.
-We have just gotten a bearded collie puppy who will be 14 months old at the time of our holiday, and while she will need walks, Basil does not get walked off property.
+Due to issues from before we owned him he does not get walked off property, and we don’t leave him alone for more than 5 hours at a time so please be aware this is the longest you could leave the property unattended at a time, though it is possible to prearrange for a friend of ours to come and "babysit" if you wanted a full day or two out.
+We have a bearded collie who will be 14 months old at the time of our holiday, who will need a couple of walks a day, though there are plenty of places to do this straight from our door.
 The 2 cats will need some light grooming, some attention and litter tray maintenance.
 They are mostly indoor cats, though they do pop into the garden and there is a catflap.
 The 9 chickens and 2 ducks will need letting out of their coops in the morning and put safely away at night, as well as a weekly coop clean (more easily done as the coops are plastic and not wood).
 The 4 donkeys have a small stable and a paddock, and we generally just allow them to come and go inside as they wish.
 Some light daily mucking out is needed and obviously some feeding and watering.
 In the other half of the paddock we have 2 alpacas and 2 sheep, who will just need feed and general care.
 Poo picking from the paddock can be done when you are in the mood!